-UI Setting Description Valid Range Default Value Import OpenVPN Profile Import the .ovpn file for OpenVPN Client setup.
+UI Setting Description Valid Range Default Value Description Specify the description for the OpenVPN Client connection.
+0 to 40 characters N/A Import OpenVPN Profile Import the .ovpn file for OpenVPN Client setup.
 Note Importing OpenVPN profiles is not supported in the CLI interface. .ovpn files N/A Username (optional) Specify the username.
 0 to 64 characters N/A Password (optional) Specify the password.
 0 to 64 characters N/A